Ignacy Loga-Sowiński: 1950s

 In 1956, he became chairman of the Central Council of Trade Union.
 The following year, he was elected to the State Council of Poland in 1957.
 Whilst he was a member.

 In the year 1958, he was the deputy chairman of the National Committee National Unity Front and would serve that role until 1971.

 1960s

 He was elected to the position of Deputy Chairman of the State Council of Poland in 1965.

 In June 1968 he became a member of the Honorary Committee of the 500th anniversary of the birth of Mikołaj Kopernik.

 1970s

-Loga-Sowiński joined the workers' uprising from December 14 to 22 in the year 1970.
+Loga-Sowiński joined the workers' uprising from December 14 to 22, 1970.
 During this time he was acting chairman of the central council of the trade union federation CRZZ, after which he was replaced by Władysław Kruczek.
 In the year 1971, he was made an ambassador of the People's Republic of Poland to Turkey until the year 1978.